Admission to Teacher Education

 A grade of "C-" or above is required in professional education courses for admission to the Teacher Education program, for student teaching, and graduation for all Teacher Education majors.

 Teacher certification candidates are advised that teacher licensure in the state of Illinois is currently undergoing many changes.
 The program listed in the Catalog may need revision as a student proceeds through his or her undergraduate career.
 The student should maintain close contact with his or her adviser in the School of Education to ensure eligibility for licensure upon graduation.

 Admission to the Teacher Education program of the University is necessary for admission to special methods courses in education and to student teaching.
-Normally, the student will apply for such admission during the sophomore year.
-Other- wise, progress through the professional education courses may be delayed.
+Application is usually made during the sophomore year; later application may result in delays in progress through the professional education courses.
 Application forms may be secured at the education office.
 Applications for the Teacher Education program will be screened by the Director of Teacher Education, acted upon by the Teacher Education Committee, and reported to the Teacher Education faculty.
-Factors that are weighed in considering applications are personality, emotional stability, character, scholarship, competence in communication, physical health, and professional interest.
+Factors that are weighed in considering applications are personality, emotional stability, character, scholarship, physical health, competence in communication, and professional interest.
 The following requirements must be met for admission:

 In submitting references, students should be sure to include the names of faculty advisers.
 The evidence of professional interest may be considered questionable for students who have not availed themselves of opportunities for work with youth groups, in church school teaching, or of other opportunities for assisting children and youth to grow.

 The required State Basic Skills Test is given several times per year.
 A student who does not score at or above the state competency level will be permitted to retake the test.
 For such cases, remediation is available, and is outlined in the Teacher Education Handbook.